la-cc/-terraform-azure-kubernetes/README.md

 The module is used to deploy azure kubernetes service over terraform with a default setup (Infrastructure as Code).

+> **_NOTE:_** The required providers, providers configuration and terraform version are maintained in the user's configuration and are not maintained in the modules themselves.

-# Exmaple Use of Modul:
+# Example Use of Module:

 > Requirement: network module